 On the home front, Mussolini embarked on a huge building program in Rome: Via dei Fori Imperiali and Via della Conciliazione were laid out; parks were opened on the Oppio Hill and at Villa Celimontana; the Imperial Forums and the temples at Largo di Torre Argentina were excavated; and the monumental Foro Italico sports complex and EUR were built.

 Abroad, Mussolini invaded Abyssinia (now Ethiopia) in 1935 and sided with Hitler in 1936.
 In 1940, standing on the balcony of Rome's Palazzo Venezia, he announced Italy’s entry into WWII to a vast, cheering crowd.
-The good humour didn’t last, as Rome suffered, first at the hands of its own fascist regime, then, after Mussolini was ousted in 1943, at the hands of the Nazis.
+The good humour didn’t last, as Rome suffered, first at the hands of its own fascist regime then, after Mussolini was ousted in 1943, at the hands of the Nazis.
 Rome was liberated from German occupation on 4 June 1944.

 Defeat in WWII didn’t kill off Italian fascism, and in 1946 hardline Mussolini supporters founded the Movimento Sociale Italiano (MSI; Italian Social Movement).
-For close on 50 years this overtly fascist party participated in mainstream Italian politics, while on the other side of the spectrum the Partito Comunista Italiano (PCI; Italian Communist Party) grew into Western Europe’s largest communist party.
+For close on 50 years this overtly fascist party participated in mainstream Italian politics, while at the other end of the spectrum the Partito Comunista Italiano (PCI; Italian Communist Party) grew into Western Europe’s largest communist party.
 The MSI was finally dissolved in 1994, when Gianfranco Fini rebranded it as the post-fascist Alleanza Nazionale (AN; National Alliance).
-AN remained an important political player until it was incorporated into Silvio Berlusconi’s Popolo della Libertà (PdL; People of Freedom) party in 2009.
+AN remained an important political player until it was incorporated into Silvio Berlusconi’s former Popolo della Libertà (PdL; People of Freedom) party in 2009.

 Outside the political mainstream, fascism (along with communism) was a driving force of the domestic terrorism that rocked Rome and Italy during the anni di piombo (years of lead), between the late 1960s and early '80s.
 Terrorist groups emerged on both sides of the ideological spectrum, giving rise to a spate of politically inspired violence.
-In one of the era's most notorious episodes, the communist Brigate Rosse (Red Brigades) kidnapped and killed former prime minister Aldo Moro in 1978, leaving his bullet-ridden body in the boot of a car on Via Michelangelo Caetani near the Jewish Ghetto.
+In one of the era's most notorious episodes, the communist Brigate Rosse (Red Brigades) kidnapped and killed former prime minister Aldo Moro in 1978, leaving his bullet-riddled body in the boot of a car on Via Michelangelo Caetani near the Jewish Ghetto.